As a Jira administrator, you don't want your users to be overwhelmed by options.

 With an easy configuration of our Elements Copy & Sync app and a quick edition of your project's permissions, a user with no linking authorization will see the "Resulting incidents" Data Panel below appear in all your "Problem" issues.

 By clicking on the "Link resulting incidents" button, a pop-up will open which will allow your JSM agent to search incidents by key or summary, and to select the ones they want to link to the current issue:

 The Data Panel will then be updated to list all the new incidents linked to the issue:

-Thanks to Elements Copy & Sync, your JSD agent was able to create a link "causes" between your problem and its resulting incidents, despite not having any linking permission in your project.
+Thanks to Elements Copy & Sync, your JSM agent was able to create a link "causes" between your problem and its resulting incidents, despite not having any linking permission in your project.